serval-uni-lu/AutoAdapt/README.md

-# AutoAdapt — On the Application of AutoML for Parameter-Efficient Fine-Tuning of Pre-Trained Code Models
+# AutoAdapt: On the Application of AutoML for Parameter-Efficient Fine-Tuning of Pre-Trained Code Models

 This repository provides the full source code and scripts required to replicate the experiments reported in the *AutoAdapt* research paper.

-The evaluated software engineering tasks include:
+The evaluated SE tasks include:

 - **Code search** (`main_codeSearch.py`)
   - Dataset: **AdvTest**